Headline:

 4.9 Will the proposal be published?

-No. But for the purpose of information sharing the proposals of successful applicants will be made available to other Fellows and staff members. in the intranet of RIFS.
-Proposals of unsuccessful applicants will not be filed, but deleted once the entire Fellow application and selection process is completed.
+No. But for the purpose of information sharing, the proposals of successful applicants will be made available to other Fellows and staff members.
+Proposals of unsuccessful applications will be deleted once the entire Fellow application and selection process is completed.

 4.10 Am I bound to the proposal once I am a Fellow?